 OVERALL PURPOSE OF THE JOB

-To support the Director in ensuring the smooth running of the Stay Up Late office in Hove.
-There will also be an element of supporting the wider work of the charity.
+Supporting the smooth running of the work of the charity and the staff team in delivering the Gig Buddies and Sports Buddies projects, and the wider campaigning work of the charity.

 Key Responsibilities

-Supporting the smooth running of the work of the staff team in delivering the Gig Buddies and Sports Buddies projects, and the wider work of the charity.

 General office admin tasks and being main point of contact for answering phone and general enquiry emails.

-Monitoring our websites and social media pages and responding to messages.
+Providing admin support for the board of trustees; organising meetings, minuting meetings and other support.
+(There are 4 trustee meetings each year plus the AGM).

+Monitoring our general email for new enquiries.

-Project administration, including accurate record keeping, diary management, large mail outs, processing DBS checks for volunteers, project monitoring, taking up references and keeping our database organised.
+Project administration, including accurate record keeping, diary management, large mail outs, processing DBS checks for volunteers, taking up references and keeping our Salesforce and Mailchimp databases organised.

-Coordinating the newsletter for gig buddy members. – I think this can stay in the Gig Buddies team?

-Supporting with social meet-ups for Gig Buddies and events for volunteers.

-Supporting and organising meetings such as team meetings and trustees’ meetings (including taking minutes)
+Supporting and organising meetings such as team meetings

 Being responsible for the office space (encouraging team to keep it tidy and dealing with any contractors such as broadband etc) and keeping equipment audits.

 Maintaining good financial records and supporting the team with this.

+Getting good deals on services such as mobile phones, broadband and insurance etc

 Organising staff travel and accommodation for events.